 Punishments for subsequent offenses are considered to be a third-degree misdemeanor.
 The fine jumps to $2,500, and the jail term is extended up to a year.How Can A Pittsburgh Fake Identification Lawyer Help?

-At the office of Logue Law Group, Attorney Sean Logue and his associates are experienced Pittsburgh criminal defense attorneys.
-They have experience defending the rights of clients involved in different types of juvenile cases that include everything from drug offenses to underage drinking.
+At the office of Logue Law Group, Attorney Sean Logue and his colleagues are Pittsburgh criminal defense attorneys who have years of experience defending the rights of juvenile clients involved in everything from drug offenses to underage drinking.
 They will stay beside you through the entire process, and will dedicate themselves to discrediting evidence against your juvenile.
 They will help you decide how best to proceed.

 If your child’s case is scheduled to be tried in an adult court, they will do their best to have his or her case moved to juvenile court.